KAIST-Google-Solution-Challenge/.github/profile/README.md

 <img src="/profile/assets/Logo.png" height="100px" width="100px">

-**The conversation content-based AI scam call detection application for seniors who may not be familiar with modern technology or fraudulent schemes.**
+**"The Voice", is an AI-based application that uses conversational content to detect scam calls.
+Our goal is to protect seniors by analyzing call recordings using a deep-learning based model.**

 ### 10. Reduced Inequalities

 <img src="/profile/assets/Reduced-Inequalities.png" height="100px" width="100px">

-Phone scams are becoming an increasingly prevalent issue in Korea, particularly seniors who may not be familiar with modern technology or fraudulent schemes.
-The fraudsters are utilizing increasingly sophisticated methods, making it more challenging to identify them.
-Given that older individuals are less likely to bounce back from financial harm and they account for 56.8 percent of victims, these scams are more lethal than all other crimes.
+In Korea, there is a growing problem of phone scams that are specifically targeting elderly individuals who may not be knowledgeable about modern technology or fraudulent activities.
+The scams are becoming increasingly sophisticated, making it more challenging to identify them.
+Since seniors are less likely to recover financially and account for 56.8 percent of victims, these scams are more lethal than all other crimes to the elderly.

 ## Environments